-- 1. This matter comes before the Tax Appeal Commission (hereinafter "the Commission") as an appeal against the refusal of the Revenue Commissioners (hereinafter "the Respondent") of a claim for the repayment of tax pursuant to section 865 of the Taxes Consolidation Act, 1997 (hereinafter the "TCA 1997") made by the Appellant in respect of the years of assessment 2008 to 2016 inclusive.
-The amount of tax at issue is €27,625.49. - 2.
-This appeal has been determined, by agreement of the Parties, without an oral hearing pursuant to section 949U of the TCA 1997.
+- 1. This matter comes before the Tax Appeal Commission (hereinafter "the Commission") as an appeal against the refusal of the Revenue Commissioners (hereinafter "the Respondent") of a claim for the repayment of tax pursuant to section 865 of the Taxes Consolidation Act, 1997 (hereinafter the "TCA 1997") made by the Appellant in respect of the year of assessment 2015.
+The amount of tax at issue is €2,879.24. - 2.
+On foot of a notification to the Parties dated 17th December 2021 and the Parties agreement with same this appeal has been determined without an oral hearing pursuant to section 949U of the TCA 1997.